vinsfortunato/sync/README.md

 gradlew :android:run
 ```

-## Licence
+## License
-The project is licensed under the [MIT licence](https://opensource.org/licenses/MIT).
+The project is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 You can do anything you
 want with the project's code as long as you include the original copyright and license notice in all copies
 or substantial portions of this software.